-Heat all the oil as required in this recipe into the wok over low to medium heat.
+Heat all the oil this recipe requires into the wok (or a large pan) over low to medium heat.
 Add the sliced chicken pieces into it and start to stir fry.

 There are two tips I would like to share.

 - First, do not start with high heat.
-If you do so, high heat will cause the chicken pieces to stick on to the wok surface (unless you are using a non-stick pan), due to the presence of the cornflour in the marinade.
+If you do so, high heat will cause the chicken pieces to stick onto the wok surface (unless you are using a non-stick pan) due to the cornflour in the marinade.

 - Secondly, stir-fry (or you can pan-fry it like pan-frying steak) until it turns color and aromatic.
-This step makes lots of difference to the final result as it creates aroma.
+This step makes a lot of difference to the final result as it creates aroma.

 Once the chicken turns golden brown, remove and leave the excess oil in the wok.

-Once the garlic turns aromatic, remove and set aside.
-Since we want to stir fry the vegetables with higher heat, the garlic will burn by the time we finish stir-frying the vegetables if you do not remove it.
+- Once the garlic turns aromatic, remove and set aside.
+Since we want to stir fry the vegetables with higher heat, the garlic will burn when we finish stir-frying the vegetables if you do not remove it.

 Now add the Chinese mushrooms to the wok.
 Have a few quick stirs.
-Turn your stove to high heat and get ready to stir fry the vegetables.
+Next, turn your stove to high heat and stir fry the vegetables.

 Since we have blanched the carrot and broccoli florets, all the remaining ingredients will be cooked in the same period.
 In other words, you can add all the vegetables to the wok now.